skyfox69/jsapi/README.md

 - `:schema` - See [Reusable schemas](#reusable-schemas)
 - `:existence` - See [The existence option](#the-existence-option).
 - `:default` - The default value.
+- `:title` - The title of the request body.
 - `:description` - A description of the request body.
 - `:example` - See [Defining examples](#defining-examples).
 - `:deprecated` - Specifies whether or not the request body is deprecated.